 Work from the Bozza lab has shown that the odorant receptor repertoire is broadly mapped on the surface of the olfactory bulb.
 Mammalian odorant receptors can be divided into three phylogenetically distinct classes (tree above), canonical Class I and Class II odorant receptors (green and red), and a small family of Trace Amine Associated Receptors, or TAARs (blue).
 We have discovered that all three classes of mammalian olfactory receptors are mapped to discrete domains in the dorsal olfactory bulb.
 We are currently determining how these projections form and how they function in sensory processing.

 There are only 14 TAAR genes in mouse and they are found in a single, uninterrupted gene cluster.
-The TAARs share functional similarity with the main classes of canonical odorant receptors and they are monogenically expressed.
+The TAARs share functional similarity with the main classes of canonical odorant receptors and they are monoallelically expressed.
 The figure shows monoallelic expression of differentially tagged TAAR genes, shown in green and red.

 Mammals retain large families of olfactory receptor genes (typically in the thousands).
 What determines how many receptors a species has?
 How are the genes retained during evolution, and how do individual receptors contribute to defined percepts and behaviors?